NOTE: Click the plus sign next to each item below for more information.

 Lunch will be served on the trade show floor, giving everyone more time to mingle and visit with exhibitors.

-Go A Round with the Experts - Attendees rotate between 20 round tables, each assigned with a topic and staffed by an expert.
+Attendees rotate between 20 round tables, each assigned with a topic and staffed by an expert.
 Many of the experts are PPA speakers, others have topics of interest to share, and others are industry personalities.
 During this 90 minute session, attendees will rotate every 15 minutes (at the sound of the bell) to a different table to chat with one of the experts.
 The goal is to allow more personal time for Q&A, and to connect with other members who have a similar interest.

 Round Table Speakers: